ESRC-CDRC/ihm_accessibility/README.md

-# Inclusive and Healthy Mobility - Readme
+# Inclusive and Healthy Mobility

-The current repo covers a selection of projects which together cover the Inclusive and Healthy Mobility Project.
-Details of each section are included in the Wiki.
+This repo contains code and instructions for the computation of accessibility based on ATCO-CIF/GTFS bus timetables and either OpenStreetMap or Ordnance Survey ITN data.

+Instructions for the creation of the various constituent datasets and running the analysis can be seen in the wiki.